Lille Bror Söderlundh

 Bror Axel (Lille Bror) Söderlundh (21 May 1912 – 23 August 1957) was a Swedish composer and singer.
 He composed music for many Swedish films.
 He also wrote classical music, including the Concertino for Oboe and Strings which has been performed by the conductor Esa-Pekka Salonen.

 He was born in 1912 in Kristinehamn.
 In 1929 he moved to Stockholm and studied violin.

 In 1940, he worked on the anti-nazi satire performance of Den ökända hästen från Troja (The Notorious Horse from Troy) with Karl Gerhard.

-He married ceramisist and textile artist Lisbet Jobs and they had two children, Michael Söderlundh and Stina Söderlundh.
+He married ceramicist and textile artist Lisbet Jobs and they had two children, Michael Söderlundh and Stina Söderlundh.